siddheshp2e/Kalpstudio/docs/Getting started/Smart contract management/How do i deploy a smart contract.md

 So, let’s begin with the Smart Contract creation on Kalp Studio.

+!!!
+Note
-**Note:** To deploy a Smart Contract, a project is needed.
+    To deploy a Smart Contract, a project is needed.
 Let's understand how a project is created first.

 **Step 1: Project Initialization**